The Ballad of Ira Hayes

 "The Ballad of Ira Hayes" is a song written by folk singer Peter La Farge.
-Its words tell the story of Ira Hayes, one of the six marines who became famous for having raised the U.S. flag on Mount Suribachi during the Battle of Iwo Jima in World War II.
+Its words tell the story of Ira Hayes, one of the six Marines who became famous for having raised the U.S. flag on Mount Suribachi during the Battle of Iwo Jima in World War II.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 Content

 In the song, La Farge introduces the Pima Indians, a tribe that occupied an oasis in the Arizona desert.
 He then claims that when the U.S. started settling the area in the late 19th century, "the white men stole their water rights and the sparkling water stopped," plunging the tribe into poverty.
 The song then introduces Hayes, who volunteers for the U.S. Marine Corps (forgetting, in La Farge's words, "the white man's greed") and participates in the raising of the flag on Iwo Jima.

 When Hayes returns home, he faces discomfort and hostility.
 Even Americans' attempts to honor Hayes are treated with contempt in La Farge's lyrics ("they let him raise the flag and lower it, like you'd throw a dog a bone.").
-Rejected by even his own people ("back home, nobody cared what Ira'd done, and when do the Indians dance"), Ira descends into alcoholism and dies drunk in a ditch.
+Rejected even by people in Arizona ("back home, nobody cared what Ira'd done, and when do the Indians dance"), Ira descends into alcoholism and dies drunk in a ditch.
 La Farge again uses Hayes's death to call attention to the Pimas' current plight: "but his land is just as dry(!)"